OpenCollarTeam/opencollarteam.github.io/docs/Chat-Commands.md

 ## LEASHING

-yank / beckon - Pull wearer closer, unseating them if seated if they are leashed. grab / leash - take leash post / anchor - open menu to select object to leash wearer to anchor (uuid) - leash wearer to object with key uuid follow me - make collar wearer follow command issuer follow (uuid) - make collar wearer follow (uuid) follow - open picker for who to follow unleash / unfollow  - stop leashing / following stay - disallow movement without being pulled by leash unstay / move - allow movement again after stay has been issued strict on / strict off - turn leash strict mode on or off turn on / turn off - turn turn mode (leashee faces direction of movement) on or off pass - open menu to pick person to pass leash to pass (uuid) pass leash to (uuid) where UUID can be a person or object length - open leash length menu length (val) - set length of leash to val where val is a whole number from 1-60 give holder - gives a leash holder to command issuer particle reset - reset leash settings
+`yank` or `beckon` Pulls the wearer closer, unseating them if seated if they are leashed.
+`grab` or `leash` takes the leash.
+Ranked:  Owners can take the leash even if the wearer is already leashed by another avatar with access.
+`post` or `anchor` opens a menu to select an object to leash wearer to.
+`anchor [uuid]` leashes the wearer to object with key uuid.
+`follow me` engages an invisible leash, making the collar wearer follow the command issuer.
+`follow [uuid]` makes the collar wearer follow an avatar by avatar key.
+`follow` opens a selection menu from nearby chat to select who to follow.
+`unleash` or `unfollow` stops leashing / following.
+`stay` disallows movement unless pulled by leash.
+Not in leash menu but still available as a chat command.
+`unstay` or `move` revokes stay, allowing movement again.
+`strict on` / `strict off` turns leash strict mode on or off.
+`turn on` / `turn off` turns the wearer in the direction of the leasher and stops it again.
+`pass` opens a menu to select an avatar in nearby chat to pass the leash to.
+`pass [uuid]` passes the leash to a uuid where UUID can be a person or object.
+`length` opens the leash length menu.
+`length [value]` - sets the length of the leash to a whole number value from 1 - 60.
+`give holder` gives a leash holder to the command issuer.
+`particle reset` resets the leash particle settings.

 ==CLOTHES/ATTACHMENTS==